Alikhan9095/Linux-/File System & Type and File Permission.md

        $ chmod 755 file.tx, set permissions by octal form by useinf 4,2,1=7 for full permissions,
       ```
   - ****Changing Ownership****
-      - `chown` You can change the owner and group of a file using this command.
+      - `chown` command is use for  change the owner and group of a file.
-      - "hange owner" chown newowner file.txt
+      - "Change owner" chown newowner file.txt
       - "Change group" chown :newgroup file.txt
       - "Change both owner and group" chown newowner:newgroup file.txt